afistoli/46120-PiWE/README.md

 # 46120: Scientific Programming for Wind Energy

-Moderen engineering (and science) requires foundational skills in the design, creation, critical analysis and communication of code.
-This course gives necessary skills in collaborative code design and development to MSc students working in wind energy.
+Moderen engineering (and science) requires foundational skills in the collaborative design, creation, critical analysis and communication of code.
+This course gives necessary skills in these areas to MSc students working in wind energy.

 ## Course information